 Classification of epididymitis

-Epididymitis can be grouped depending of the duration of the symptoms.
+Epididymitis can be grouped depending on the duration of the symptoms.
 It can be classified as acute, subacute as well as chronic.
-The chronic epididymitis is usual present for a duration of more than three months, and it is commonly associated with lower back pains.
+The chronic epididymitis is usually present for a duration of more than three months, and it is commonly associated with lower back pains.

 Definition of Hydroceles

 Hydroceles in adolescents are usually idiopathic and are not related to a patent processus vaginalis.
 The main pathology behind idiopathic hydroceles is the imbalance between the secretion and absorption of fluid in the tunica vaginalis.
 Because of either excessive fluid secretion or decreased absorption, scrotal swelling ensues.

 Hydroceles are associated with some ipsilateral testicular changes which might be associated with decreased fertility in the future.
 Increased scrotal temperature and the absence of testicular diastolic flow are the main two abnormalities observed in the ipsilateral testis in an adolescent with a hydrocele.

 The clinical presentation of hydroceles is characterized by the swelling of one or both of the hemiscrota.
 The swelling is usually not painful, unlike the other causes of acute scrotum we discussed so far.
 Symptomatic hydroceles are more likely to be caused by trauma or an infectious process rather than being idiopathic.

 Ultrasonography is indicated to establish the diagnosis of idiopathic hydroceles.
 Nowadays, fluid aspiration should not be attempted in a case of hydrocele as the risk of infection is increased.
 Ultrasonography is also indicated to exclude another cause of painless scrotal swelling, i.e. testicular tumors.
 Testicular tumors are more commonly seen in adolescent boys compared to adults and they can cause swelling of the scrotum by themselves or cause a reactive hydrocele.